Dubbing: Azerbaijan

 Before 2006, most foreign movies and TV shows in Azerbaijan were shown in Russian dubbing, especially in cinemas and on TV channels.
 However, AzTV usually aired foreign content with full Azerbaijani dubbing.

 In 2006, a law was introduced requiring all foreign content on TV channels to be dubbed or voice-overed in Azerbaijani.
 Following this, most channels switched to Azerbaijani voice-over to follow the new rules.

 In 2011, a similar law was passed for cinemas.
 But it didn't have much effect due to the local dubbing industry not being well developed yet.

 In 2017, the local streaming platform TVSeans began streaming movies and shows with full Azerbaijani dubbing, mainly done by Balans Studio.
 While full dubs became more common on TV and streaming, home media releases with full dubs remained limited.

 China

 China has a long tradition of dubbing foreign films into Mandarin Chinese, starting in the 1930s.
-While during the Republic of China era Western motion pictures may have been imported and dubbed into Chinese, since 1950 Soviet movies became the main import, sometimes even surpassing the local production.
+While during the Republic of China (ROC) era Western motion pictures may have been imported and dubbed into Chinese, since 1950 Soviet movies became the main import, sometimes even surpassing the local production.
 In Communist China, most European movies were dubbed in Shanghai, whereas Asian and Soviet films were usually dubbed in Changchun.
 During the Cultural Revolution, North Korean, Romanian and Albanian films became popular.
 Beginning in the late 1970s, in addition to films, popular TV series from the United States, Japan, Brazil, and Mexico were also dubbed.

 Motion pictures are also dubbed into the languages of some of China's autonomous regions.
 Notably, the Translation Department of the Tibetan Autonomous Region Movie Company (西藏自治区电影公司译制科) has been dubbing movies into the Tibetan language since the 1960s.
 In the early decades, it would dub 25 to 30 movies each year, the number rising to 60–75 by the early 2010s.

 Motion pictures are dubbed for China's Mongol- and Uyghur-speaking markets as well.

 Chinese television dramas are often dubbed in Standard Mandarin by professional voice actors to remove accents, improve poor performances, or change lines to comply with local censorship laws.

+Japan

-"Japanese dub-over artists" provide the voices for certain performers, such as those listed in the following table:
+Japanese dub-over artists provide the voices for certain performers, such as those listed in the following table: